sedol1339/files/abstracts.md

 Yang, Z., Yu, Y., You, C., Steinhardt, J., & Ma, Y. (2020).
 Rethinking Bias-Variance Trade-off for Generalization of Neural Networks. arXiv, 2002.11328.
 Retrieved from https://arxiv.org/abs/2002.11328v3

+Zhao, M., Zhu, Y., Shareghi, E., Vulić, I., Reichart, R., Korhonen, A., & Schütze, H. (2020).
+A Closer Look at Few-Shot Crosslingual Transfer: The Choice of Shots Matters. arXiv, 2012.15682.
+Retrieved from https://arxiv.org/abs/2012.15682v2

+    - We conduct a largescale study of few-shot crosslingual transfer on diverse NLP tasks and languages
+    - We find that the model exhibits a high degree of sensitivity to the selection of few shots
+    - We provide an analysis of success and failure cases
+    - We find that a straightforward fine-tuning outperforms several SOTA few-shot approaches

 Zhao, P., Chen, P.-Y., Das, P., Ramamurthy, K. N., & Lin, X. (2020).
 Bridging Mode Connectivity in Loss Landscapes and Adversarial Robustness. arXiv, 2005.00060.
 Retrieved from https://arxiv.org/abs/2005.00060v2

+Zhou, W., Lin, B. Y., & Ren, X. (2020).
+IsoBN: Fine-Tuning BERT with Isotropic Batch Normalization. arXiv, 2005.02178.
+Retrieved from https://arxiv.org/abs/2005.02178v2

+    - It was shown that isotropic embeddings can significantly improve performance
+    - We study how isotropic (unit-variance and uncorrelated) are output [CLS] embeddings of pre-trained language models
+    - We find high variance in their standard deviation, and high correlation between different dimensions
+    - We propose isotropic batch normalization (IsoBN) regularization that penalizes dominating principal components
+    - IsoBN allows to learn more isotropic representations in fine-tuning
+    - We achieve improvement on the average of seven NLU tasks

 ## 2021